Practical AI and SaaS for Business

 In short: Canada's current binding AI governance framework is primarily PIPEDA (Personal Information Protection and Electronic Documents Act), enforced by the Office of the Privacy Commissioner (OPC).
 The OPC has published guidance on AI and PIPEDA obligations.
 Bill C-27 (Digital Charter Implementation Act 2022) proposes to replace PIPEDA with a new Consumer Privacy Protection Act (CPPA) and to create a new Artificial Intelligence and Data Act (AIDA).
 As at June 2026, verify the current legislative status of Bill C-27 directly, as it has been progressing through Parliament.
 The Canadian AI governance landscape is actively evolving.

-This article describes the Canadian AI governance landscape with particular attention to distinguishing what is currently in force from what is proposed legislation.
-The status of Bill C-27 should be verified directly from Canadian Parliament sources, as legislative timelines can change.
+This article describes the Canadian AI governance landscape with particular attention to distinguishing what is currently in force from what has been proposed and abandoned.
+Bill C-27, including the Artificial Intelligence and Data Act (AIDA), died on the order paper when Parliament was prorogued in January 2025, and was not re-tabled after the April 2025 election.
+Canada currently has no federal AI-specific legislation in force or before Parliament.
 This article does not provide legal advice; Canadian-qualified counsel should be consulted for compliance obligations in the Canadian context.
 The OPC is the authoritative source for current PIPEDA obligations: priv.gc.ca.

 Current Framework: PIPEDA and OPC Oversight